 #5.
 Whitening whites – People have used Fels Naptha for many years to whiten their whites.
 You will want to soak the Fels Naptha in hot water, along with the whites.

 #6.
-Use as an insecticide – Mix Fels Naptha with hot water and put in a spray bottle.
+Use as an insecticide – Mix Fels Naptha with hot water and put in a spray bottle (and label it!).
 Spray your plants with this mixture.

 #8.
 Repel rodents – For some reason, those mice do not like Fels Naptha.
 Just cut up into chunks and put around areas in which the rodents hang out.